 The bottom line

-Epic leaving Oracle is going to happen to you whether you plan for it or not.
+The Clarity-on-Oracle question is going to land on your roadmap whether you plan for it or not.
 The only choice you control is whether you spend the money to relocate your problems or to retire them.
-The health systems that start now, rationalize first, and rebuild on a governed, sub-second-serving foundation will not just beat the deadline.
+The health systems that start now, rationalize first, and rebuild on a governed, sub-second-serving foundation will not just stay ahead of the migration.
 They will come out the other side with reporting their leadership finally trusts.

-Start with a 20-minute architecture call on where your Clarity and EDW estate stands and the fastest, lowest-risk path off Oracle.
+Start with a 20-minute architecture call on where your Clarity and EDW estate stands and the fastest, lowest-risk path forward.

 Book a 20-minute architecture call